 CIP IROL Cost Recovery Rules (20-1389)

-Underlying FERC Proceeding: ER20-739164
+Underlying FERC Proceeding: ER20-739141

 Petitioner: Cogentrix, Vistra

 On September 25, 2020, Cogentrix and Vistra petitioned the DC Circuit Court of Appeals for review of the FERC's orders allowing for recovery of expenditures to comply with the IROL-CIP requirements, but only those costs incurred on or after the effective date of the relevant individual FPA section 205 filing, including undepreciated costs of any such past capital expenditures to comply with the IROL-CIP requirements.
 On December 22, 2020, the Court adopted a proposed revised briefing schedule that added roughly 45 days to each procedural deadline previously established.
-On March 1, 2021, Cogentrix and Vistra filed Petitioners' Brief.
+On March 1, 2021, Cogentrix and Vistra filed Petitioners' Brief (which it corrected on March 8 to remove the use of the acronym "NERC" to identify the "North American Electric Reliability Corporation).
 Next up are FERC's Respondent Brief (April 30, 2021); Intervenor for Respondent Brief (June 1, 2021); Petitioners' Reply Briefs (June 28, 2021); Deferred Appendix (July 16, 2021); and Final Briefs (July 26, 2021).